 Wolverine's Sense of Smell - After seeing a young Stryker in 1973, Wolverine immediately fell into confusion and harmed Phantom Cat in the future timeline.Bryan Singer said that this is actually a tribute to Wolverine's super sense of smell in the comics.
 He smelled it twice with his nose and saw Stryker and got into stress.In fact, the crew did film a scene of Hugh Jackman sniffing at the camera, but it was too weird to watch in the feature film, so it was removed.

 Crossover of the old and new timelines - John Altman proposed that Charles insert scenes from the X-Men trilogy when watching Wolverine's memories.
-The reason is that he hopes that even those viewers who don't know the X-Men will understand.I was able to notice the character of Jean and be happy for her resurrection at the end.When the young Charles talks to the older Charles, you can vaguely see the ending scene of X-Men 2 fading in, because that scene symbolizes hope (the film was made during the Iraq War) and also - Reversal of the Future--Want to tell.
+The reason is that he hopes that even those viewers who don't know the X-Men will understand.I was able to notice Jean as a character and be happy with her resurrection at the end.When the young Charles talks to the older Charles, you can vaguely see the ending scene of X-Men 2 fading in, because that scene symbolizes hope (the film was made during the Iraq War) and also - Reversal of the Future--Want to tell.

 The ending scene - the return scene of Jean and Cyclops - was actually the earliest part shot rather than the last, and it was successfully hidden until after the movie was released.The conversation between Wolverine and ProfessorBryan Singer said that during the filming process, seven actors had limited schedules.
 Some of them had to shoot new dramas, while Ian McKellen and Patrick Stewart were busy with dramas, and Hugh Jackman had two weeks.Time is doing the promotion of Wolverine 2.Therefore, it was not an easy task to reunite the actors and characters of this film.But fortunately, everyone worked together to make this movie and made two versions at once.